-Ocean Pointe/Hoakalei is a 1,100-acre master-planned project located at Honouliuli in the 'Ewa District of Oahu.
+Ocean Pointe/Hoakalei is a 1,100-acre master-planned project located at Honouliuli in the 'Ewa District of O'ahu.
 It lies along the shoreline between Fort Weaver Road and Kalaeloa (the former Naval Air Station Barbers Point), about 20 miles west of Honolulu.
-The focal point of the Project is a man-made, full-service marina with a maritime commercial complex including light industrial, commercial, and retail facilities as well as visitor accommodations.
-Also included within the Project will be a golf course, a 20-acre district park and child care center, a public elementary school, and 4,850 homes.
+The Project includes a manmade recreational lagoon (which was originally planned to be a marina, and could still eventually become one in the distant future) with a light industrial, commercial, and retail facilities as well as visitor accommodations.
+Also included within the Project is a golf course, a 20-acre district park and child care center, a public elementary school, and up to 4,850 homes.